course-details-portlet

 Further on evaluation

-Compulsory exercises.
-80% of exercises must be submitted and approved in order to sit for the exam.
+Compulsory exercises and laboratory exercises.
+70% of exercises and laboratory exercises must be approved in order to sit for the exam.

 If there is a re-sit exam in August the assessment form may be changed to oral.